Microsoft/azure-docs.pt-pt/articles/data-factory/transform-data-using-databricks-notebook.md

 ## <a name="monitor-the-pipeline-run"></a>Monitorizar a execução do pipeline.

-1. Mude para o separador **Monitorizar**.
-Confirme que vê uma execução de pipeline.
+1. Switch to the **Monitor** tab.
+Confirm that you see a pipeline run.
 A criação de um cluster de trabalhos do Databricks, onde o Notebook vai ser executado, demora aproximadamente entre 5 a 8 minutos.

     ![Monitorizar o pipeline](media/transform-data-using-databricks-notebook/databricks-notebook-activity-image22.png)